-- Parts with a thin and/or variable section such as profiles, pipes and plate, need fine tooth, so that the number of teeth used simultaneously in cutting is from 3 to 6;

-- Parts with large transverse sections and solid sections need coarse tooth to allow for the greater volume of the shavings and better tooth penetration; - Parts made of soft material or plastic (light alloys, mild bronze, Teflon, wood, etc.) also require widely spaced tooth. - Pieces cut in bundles require combo tooth design.
+- Parts with a thin and/or variable section such as profiles, pipes and plate, need close toothing, so that the number of teeth used simultaneously in cutting is from 3 to 6; - Parts with large transverse sections and solid sections need widely spaced toothing to allow for the greater volume of the shavings and better tooth penetration; - Parts made of soft material or plastic (light alloys, mild bronze, Teflon, wood, etc.) also require widely spaced toothing; - Pieces cut in bundles require combo tooth design.